-(1) Member of the Audit Committee.

-(2) Member of the Compensation Committee.

-(3) Member of the Health, Safety, Asset Integrity and Environmental Committee.

-(4) Member of the Nominating, Governance and Risk Committee.

-(5) Member of the Reserves Committee.

-(6) Mr. Steve W. Laut retired from the Company as Executive Vice-Chairman on May 5, 2020 and is considered a non-management, non-independent director of the Company.
+- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Health, Safety, Asset Integrity and Environmental Committee. - (4) Member of the Nominating, Governance and Risk Committee. - (5) Member of the Reserves Committee. - (6) Mr. Steve W. Laut retired from the Company as Executive Vice-Chairman on May 5, 2020 and will be considered an independent director as of May 5, 2023.

 All directors stand for election at each Annual Meeting of the Company's Shareholders.
-All of the current directors, except Ms. Dawn L. Farrell, were elected to the Board at the last Annual Meeting of the Company's Shareholders held on May 6, 2021.
-Ms. Farrell will stand for election at the Annual and Special Meeting of the Company's Shareholders to be held on May 5, 2022 having been appointed to the Board on August 4, 2021.
+All of the current directors were elected to the Board at the last Annual and Special Meeting of the Company's Shareholders held on May 5, 2022.
+In the second half of 2022, Ms. Dawn L. Farrell accepted the position of President and CEO of Trans Mountain Corporation.
+It was mutually determined that the position could result in potential conflicts of interest with respect to the business activities of the Company.
+This potential for conflicts of interest necessitated that Ms. Farrell step down from being a director of the Company and, as a consequence, the number of female directors was reduced.
+Since her resignation, the Nominating, Governance and Risk Committee has undertaken a rigorous process to identify prospective candidates that would bring the skills to the Board that Ms. Farrell provided, taking into account the experience and diversity of each candidate and their potential contribution to the Board's governance responsibilities.
+The Board anticipates concluding this process in 2023.

+As of May 5, 2023, 9 of the 11 directors (including Mr. Steve W. Laut), are independent.
+The two management directors are Mr. N. Murray Edwards and Mr. Tim S. McKay.

-As at December 31, 2021, the directors and executive officers of the Company, as a group, beneficially owned or controlled or directed, directly or indirectly, in the aggregate, approximately 26 million common shares (approximately 2%) of the total outstanding common shares of 1,169 million (approximately 3% after the exercise of options held by them pursuant to the Company's stock option plan).
+As at December 31, 2022, the directors and executive officers of the Company, as a group, beneficially owned or controlled or directed, directly or indirectly, in the aggregate, approximately 26 million common shares (approximately 2%) of the total outstanding common shares of 1,100 million (approximately 3% after the exercise of options held by them pursuant to the Company's stock option plan).